microsoft/MixedRealityToolkit-Unity/Documentation/MRTKNuGetPackage.md

 ### Migrating to NuGet from .unitypackage or Source (Coming Soon)

 NuGet package consists of compiled binaries as opposed to loose script files, and the C# script asset identifiers are different.
 As such, the assets like prefabs in the MRTK package have been updated to reference the appropriate compiled script.
-A project using the .unitypackage or source version of MRTK will have to do re-target it's assets as well, and although there is code for it this is not a supported scenario, yet.
+A project using the .unitypackage or source version of MRTK will have to re-target it's assets as well, and although there is code for it this is not a supported scenario, yet.

 *Thereby, there is no currently supported way of migrating to NuGet from .unitypackage or source.
 This will change as we continue development on this delivery mechanism.*